Joi/joi.github.io/_posts/2020-08-06-tuna-confit-redux.md

 Overall it was very nice.
 I served it with my alioli sauce that went very well with it.
 I served it for dinner, but I think this tuna is probably a better lunch or breakfast dish - maybe in a sandwich, in a salad or on the side of something else.

-I summarized my current recipe that I'll try next time - [[Joi's Tuna Confit]].
+I summarized my current recipe that I'll try next time - [[Jois-Tuna-Confit|Joi's Tuna Confit]].